 SNOL History

 Springfield No One Leaves/Nadie Se Mude (SNOL) formed in 2010 as a community coalition to organize residents living in foreclosed homes to build grassroots power to defend against unnecessary displacement caused by banks after foreclosure.
-Through door-to-door outreach and public actions our membership has grown to more than 400 families and 180 active members.
+Through door-to-door outreach and public actions our membership has grown to more than 700 families and 250 active members.
 Through a strategy that combines direct action with legal defense, our Bank Tenant Organizing (BTO) Campaign has defended nearly every family in our membership against displacement from their home.
 Many of our members have bought back their homes at the current value, received modifications or won long-term rental agreements.

 The foreclosure and housing crisis and the predatory policies of Wall Street that preceded them disproportionately targeted communities of color, women and low-income communities.
 SNOL believes that communities most impacted by injustice are the most effective leaders for social change and must be the leaders of our movement for social, racial and economic justice in order to deconstruct systems that oppress our communities.
 Our membership reflects this reality and our analysis.
-SNOL members and leaders are overwhelmingly women, people of color and low-income and working-class.
+SNOL members and leaders are overwhelmingly women, people of color and low-income, working-class.
 Our members lead our meetings and our canvassing efforts, develop strategy, are media spokespeople, engage in fundraising, represent the organization at public events and serve on the SNOL Advisory Board and Leadership Committee.

 • Built a culture of resistance in Springfield and surrounding communities.
-By organizing over 500 public actions, we have raised awareness of the crisis and pressured banks to stop evictions and find alternatives to foreclosure.
+By organizing over 1000 public actions, we have raised awareness of the crisis and pressured banks to stop evictions and find alternatives to foreclosure.

 • Cultivated Leadership from among our membership base.
 Our SNOL Leadership Committee has 12 members that plan campaign strategy development and are developing a plan for the long-term organizational structure of SNOL.